d3/d3-scale/README.md

 s(+0.5); // "#80c080"
 ```

 Internally, polylinear scales perform a [binary search](https://github.com/d3/d3-arrays#bisect) for the range interpolator corresponding to the given domain value.
+Thus, the domain must be in ascending or descending order.

 <a name="linear_range" href="#linear_range">#</a> <i>linear</i>.<b>range</b>([<i>range</i>])

-If *range* is specified, sets the scale’s range to the specified array of values.
-The array must contain two or more values, matching the cardinality of the domain; otherwise, the longer of the two is truncated to match the other.
+If a *range* is specified, sets the scale’s range to the specified array of values.
+The array must contain two or more values, matching the cardinality of the [domain](#linear_domain); otherwise, the longer of the two is truncated to match the other.
 The elements in the given array need not be numbers; any value that is supported by the underlying [interpolator](#linear_interpolate) will work; however, numeric ranges are required for [invert](#linear_invert).
 If *values* is not specified, returns the scale’s current range.

 <a name="linear_rangeRound" href="#linear_rangeRound">#</a> <i>linear</i>.<b>rangeRound</b>(<i>range</i>)